tangowhisky37/CoderDojo/README.md

 ## Who Runs The CoderDojo

 CoderDojo's are run by volunteers and are 100% free.
-If you have any questions or would like to get in touch, you can write to us at altona-north-dojo at practicalperformanceanalyst dot com.
+If you have any questions or would like to get in touch, you can write to us at dojo@hack2.live.

 ## What Do I Need To Bring Along